Friday, December 6, 2024, San Diego, California, 3:15 PM – 5:15 PM PT (6:15 PM – 8:15 PM ET)

 Upon completion of this activity, participants should be able to

-• Recall and apply emerging research data affecting the clinical management of various forms of acute myeloid leukemia (AML).
+• Recall emerging research data affecting the clinical management of various forms of AML, and as applicable, adapt treatment algorithms based on these findings.

-• Analyze patient-specific factors and available clinical trial data guiding the selection of induction therapy for individuals with primary and secondary AML in order to optimize clinical and quality-of-life outcomes.
+• Analyze patient-specific factors and available trial data guiding the selection of induction therapy for primary and secondary AML to optimize clinical and quality-of-life outcomes.

-• Describe the biological rationale for and available research findings with Bcl-2-targeted therapy for AML, and appraise the current and potential role of this strategy in patient care.
+• Describe the biological rationale for and available research findings with Bcl-2-targeted therapy for patients with AML, and appraise the current and future role of this strategy in clinical care.

-• Reflect on available research with approved FLT3 inhibitors, and use this information to guide disease management for patients with newly diagnosed or progressive AML harboring a FLT3 mutation.
+• Reflect on available research with approved FLT3 inhibitors, and use this information to guide the clinical management of newly diagnosed or progressive AML harboring a FLT3 mutation.

-• Understand published data with and the current role of available IDH1/2 inhibitors for patients with newly diagnosed or relapsed/refractory AML and IDH1 or IDH2 mutations, and incorporate these agents into management algorithms.
+• Understand published data with and the role of available IDH1/2 inhibitors for patients with newly diagnosed or relapsed/refractory AML and an IDH1 or IDH2 mutation, and incorporate these agents into management algorithms.

-• Recognize the scientific justification for the development of menin inhibitors for the treatment of certain genetically defined subsets of AML, and consider available research findings with and the potential role of these novel agents.
+• Recognize the scientific justification for the development of menin inhibitors for certain genetically defined subsets of AML, and consider available research findings with and the current and future role of these novel agents.

-• Recollect the mechanisms of action of, available data with and ongoing clinical trials evaluating novel agents and approaches for AML, and appropriately counsel patients about the potential benefits of trial participation.
+• Recollect the mechanisms of action of, available data with and ongoing clinical trials evaluating other novel agents and approaches for AML, and appropriately counsel patients about the potential benefits of participation.

 CE Credit